Skip to content

 dtst analyze

-Compute image metadata and write JSON sidecars.
+Compute image metrics and write JSON sidecars.

-dtst analyze --from raw --phash --blur -d ./my-dataset dtst analyze config.yaml --phash dtst analyze --from raw,extra --blur --force dtst analyze --from raw --phash --dry-run -d ./my-dataset dtst analyze --from raw --clear -d ./my-dataset
+Examples: dtst analyze --from raw --metrics phash,blur -d ./my-dataset dtst analyze config.yaml --metrics phash dtst analyze --from raw --metrics musiq,clipiqa -d ./my-dataset dtst analyze --from raw --metrics phash,blur,musiq --force dtst analyze --from raw --clear -d ./my-dataset

 Usage: